 - Meetings with US and EU regulators

 SD-101 for Epidermolysis Bullosa (EB)

-SD-101 is a novel, late-stage, proprietary topical treatment and potential first-to-market therapy for EB.
+SD-101 is a novel, late-stage, proprietary topical treatment with the potential to be the first approved therapy for EB.
 SD-101 is currently being investigated in a registration-directed Phase 3 study (ESSENCE, also known as SD-005) to support global regulatory submissions.
-All (100%) patients completing the primary treatment period of the Phase 3 study have elected to continue in the open-label extension study.
+As previously announced, Amicus has completed the analysis plan for the primary endpoints in the blinded ongoing ESSENCE study, and top-line Phase 3 data are on track for late in the third quarter of 2017.
+More than 95% of patients completing the primary treatment period have elected to continue in the open-label extension study

 Anticipated EB Program Milestones: